spatialys/PROJ/docs/source/development/reference/functions.rst

     This is the same as :c:func:`proj_create_crs_to_crs` except that the source and target CRS are passed as PJ* objects which must of the CRS variety.

-    :param `options`: should be set to NULL currently.
+    :param `options`: a list of NUL terminated options, or NULL.

+    The list of supported options is:

+    - ACCURACY=value: to set the minimum desired accuracy (in metres) of the candidate coordinate operations.

+    - ALLOW_BALLPARK=YES/NO: can be set to NO to disallow the use of :term:`Ballpark transformation` in the candidate coordinate operations.

 .. doxygenfunction:: proj_normalize_for_visualization
    :project: doxygen_api